sdiehl/wiwinwlh/tutorial.md

 Categories are interesting since they exhibit various composition properties and ways in which various elements in the category can be composed and rewritten while preserving several invariants about the program.

+Some annoying curmudgeons will sometimes pit nicks about this not being a "real category" because all Haskell values are potentially inhabited by a bottom type which violates several rules of composition.
+This is mostly silly nit-picking and for the sake of discussion we'll consider "ideal Haskell" which does not have this property.

 Isomorphisms
 ------------